ibNez/Arcane-Realms/docs/stable-diffusion.md

 | [Diffusers + FastAPI](https://github.com/huggingface/diffusers) | Apache‑2.0 | Build a custom service using Hugging Face Diffusers and FastAPI for maximum control. |

 All of these options run locally and satisfy the requirement to use public, free software.
+> **TODO:** Provide guidance on choosing between these services and outline pros/cons for production deployment.

 ## Quick Start (Automatic1111 Example)